Point interactions and singular solutions to semilinear elliptic equations: Introduction

 \subsection{Structure of the paper}

-In Section~\ref{sec:mainresults} we state our main results, after collecting the necessary preliminaries about point interactions.
-The first result is Theorem \ref{th:main_equivalence}, which establishes the equivalence between classical solutions to \eqref{eq:singular_elliptic} with isolated singularities and solutions to equation \eqref{eq:point_elliptic1}.
-Then, building on this equivalence, we introduce the appropriate variational formulation of \eqref{eq:singular_elliptic} and state Theorem \ref{th:main_critical_points} on the existence of infinitely many critical points of the action functional adapted to the point interaction.
-Restricting to dimension $d=2$, we eventually state Theorem \ref{th:structure} on the structure of positive solutions, and Theorem \ref{th:nodal} about the existence of infinitely many sign-changing solutions.
-Section \ref{sec:Proofs} is devoted to the proofs of the main theorems.
-In Section \ref{sec:finalremarks} we collect some further remarks and point out possible extensions of our framework and results.
-Finally, in Appendix~\ref{app} we include for completeness the proof of a technical lemma, originally due to Brezis and Lions, in a form needed for our purposes.
+In Section~\ref{sec:mainresults} we state our main theorems, after collecting the necessary preliminaries on point interactions.
+We also provide an overview of classical results on elliptic equations with isolated singularities.
+Section~\ref{sec:Proofs} is devoted to the proofs of the main theorems, preceded by a series of preliminary technical lemmas.
+In Section~\ref{sec:finalremarks} we collect some further remarks and discuss possible extensions of our framework.
+Finally, in Appendix~\ref{app} we present the proof of a technical lemma, due to Brezis and Lions, in the form required for our purposes.